 Why It Works

-Coconut oil moisturizes the skin and may soothe atopic dermatitis.
+Coconut oil moisturizes the skin and may soothe atopic dermatitisi XA condition that causes skin inflammation and dryness on the arms and the back of the knees due to allergens or irritants. .
 It may prevent UV damage (7), (8).
 Peppermint essential oil promotes wound healing, and menthol crystals can help relieve pain (19), (20).
-Arnica oil has analgesic, anti-inflammatory, and wound-healing properties (21).
+Arnica oil has analgesici XA class of drugs that are formulated to treat pain ranging from headaches to injuries to diseases. , anti-inflammatory, and wound-healing properties (21).

 Mango butter can also soothe sunburns and bug bites.
 You may use any of the recipes to keep your skin moisturized and healthy.
 Mango butter is often compared with shea butter.
 Both have similar properties.
 If you are confused about which one is better, find out in the next section.